Spain–United Kingdom relations: Economic relations

 The United Kingdom and Spain have close economic ties based on significant bilateral trade flows and investment.
 In 2024, the United Kingdom exported goods and services worth £20.9 billion to Spain and imported goods and services worth £44.5 billion from Spain.
 This made Spain the seventh largest trading partner for the British.
 In the same year, Spanish direct investment in the UK amounted to around £18 billion.
 Conversely, British investment in Spain amounted to around £90 billion in 2016, including investments by global British corporations in the pharmaceutical, energy, and automotive industries.
 Numerous large companies from both countries have gained a foothold in each other's markets.
 The expansion of Spanish companies in the UK since the 2000s is particularly striking.
 For example, Banco Santander has acquired several British banks and employs almost 20,000 people in the UK.
 Numerous major British companies such as Rolls Royce, GSK, Diageo, and BP, as well as numerous banks and insurance companies, are also represented in Spain.
 In 2011, the Spanish airline Iberia merged with British Airways to form the International Airlines Group (IAG).

 Tourism plays a prominent role in economic relations.
 Spain has been the favourite travel destination for British tourists for decades.
 In 2019, over 18 million British tourists visited Spain, accounting for around 21–22% of all foreign visitors to Spain.
 This made the United Kingdom by far the largest source market for the Spanish tourism sector, ahead of Germany and France.
 British tourists, many of whom are regular visitors, spent just under €18 billion in Spain, more than visitors from any other country.
 Conversely, many Spaniards also travel to the UK, albeit in significantly smaller numbers.
 City tourism (e.g., to London) and the language travel market (English courses) are important in this regard.
 Millions of people commute across the border every year: air traffic between the UK and Spain alone was among the busiest in the world before the crisis, with over 30 million passengers per year.
-This means that the volume of travel between the UK and Spain even exceeds that of neighbors such as the US and Canada.
+This means that the volume of travel between the UK and Spain even exceeds that of neighbours such as the US and Canada.

 Following Brexit, Trade between the United Kingdom and Spain is governed by the EU–UK Trade and Cooperation Agreement since 1 January 2021.